-Francis Chane, 48, joined us in June 2008 as our Vice President of Distribution & Logistics.
+Francis Chane, 48, has been our Senior Vice President of Distribution & Logistics since June 2011.
+Prior to that, Mr. Chane was our Vice President of Distribution & Logistics since joining the Company in June 2008.
 Prior to joining our Company, Mr. Chane was Vice President Operations & Facilities for Redcats USA, a division of the French multi-national company PPR, from 1999 to April 2008.

 Angela Chew, 44, has been our Vice President of Global Sourcing since May 2010.
-From October 2009 through May 2010, Ms. Chew was our Senior Director of Global Sourcing.
-Prior to that, Ms. Chew was our Director of Global Sourcing from February 2009 to October 2009.
+From October 2009 through May 2010, Ms. Chew was our Senior Director of Global Sourcing from February 2009 to October 2009.
 Prior to joining our Company, from October 2007 to December 2008 Ms. Chew was the Senior Product Merchant for Redcats USA.
 From 2007 to 2009, Ms. Chew was an Independent Retail Consultant and Analyst with the Gerson Lehrman Group and, from August 2006 to December 2006, the Executive Vice President of Global Sourcing for Rocawear.